saifullah3396/doc_robustness/README.md

-# Are Deep Models Robust against Real Distortions?A Case Study on Document Image Classification
+# Are Deep Models Robust against Real Distortions?
+A Case Study on Document Image Classification
 This repository contains the datasets and some code for the paper "Are Deep Models Robust against Real Distortions?
 A Case Study on Document Image Classification" by Saifullah, Shoaib Ahmed Siddiqui, Stefan Agne, Andreas Dengel, Sheraz Ahmed.

 Requires Python 3+.
 For evaluation, please download the data from the links below.